 Java Package Configuration Properties

-Using metadata to alter the default package of generated classes has ramifications for the Ice run time when unmarshaling exceptions and concrete class types.
-The Ice run time dynamically loads generated classes by translating their Slice type IDs into Java class names.
-For example, the Ice run time translates the Slice type ID
+Using global metadata to alter the default package of generated classes has ramifications for the Ice run time when unmarshaling exceptions and concrete class types.
+The Ice run time dynamically loads generated classes by translating their Slice type ids into Java class names.
+For example, the Ice run time translates the Slice type id

 ::Workflow::Document into the class name